Rutwik-Stuff/rve/devlog.md

 - added the RVE logo so it will actually feel a bit more complete
 - Added favicon to all pages
 - fixed some issues with login
+- started working on the editor itself (very early development and won't work)

 ### September 15, 2025
 - Fixed issue #1